 I Love the pictures she shares of the steps of turning a blank slate into something that truly becomes a special piece of her!
 You should see her paint a Santa Claus!

 So why not take a drive to Lori’s Shed?
 You will not believe what you can find there!

 Personalized Painting by Lori Hartzell.
 Just type that into FB search and her page with her latest creations will come up.

 Our next stop is C & A Trees.
-This business is celebrating 30 years this year.
+This business is celebrated 30 years in 2020.

 You will find annuals, perennials, and all types of shrubs for your landscaping in addition to mums and fall decor.

 Their gift shop located inside their store is full of all kinds of gift ideas for your gardner and anyone else you are might need a gift for.